Architecture Overview

 Zustand for Client State:

-- User authentication status
+- User authentication status and profile

-- UI preferences and settings
+- UI preferences and settings (themes, sounds)

 - Real-time presence information